Short answer

 Next step

 For a related distinction, read AI Agents vs Agentic AI.
 For the web-level view, read What Is the Agentic Web?.
+If you want to test a real page, start with the Agent-Ready Website Checklist.

 FAQ